jalapeno/SRv6_dCloud_Lab/lab_2/lab_2-guide.md

 The student upon completion of Lab 2 should have achieved the following objectives:

 * Understanding of ISIS routing policy
-* How to create a SRv6 path policy
+* Enable network routing for SR-MPLS
-* How to create a SRv6 steering policy and link to a path policy
+* End to end routing between Amsterdam and Rome
-* How to test and validate SRv6 traffic flows
+* Diagnostic tools to validate path routing

 ## Learn Default ISIS Path

-Before starting down the path of creating SRv6 steering policy you need to understand the baseline routing within the lab to determine if your configurations later in Lab 2 are performing as configured.
+ISIS is the underlying IGP in this lab and you validated in Lab 1 reachability between xrd routers.
+Now we want you to work on validate traffic routing behavior for the default ISIS and SR-MPLS so that we can compare and contrast with SRv6 when implemented in Lab 3.
 Throughout this lab we will be creating traffic flows.
 For easy of understand flows will be generated from the Amsterdam  and traveling to networks in Rome.

 In referencing the ISIS topology diagram below we will check examine the routing table on xrd01.